 From salsas and vinegars to Indian and Asian cuisine, here’s just a few remarkable dishes Tom has whipped up in his test kitchen.

-That freaking Garlic naan with wild cilantro (that somehow landed in my pineapple container) was world class with the habanero pulled pork.
-Such a satisfying dish we ate it all before we could take pictures!
+Garlic naan with wild cilantro (that somehow landed in my pineapple container) goes perfectly with the habanero pulled pork.
+Such a satisfying dish, we ate it all before we could take pictures!
 This was the second batch.

-I had to make this Georgian bread recipe from Flipboard.
-Classic with cheese and egg, with onion/anchovy jam and roasted tomatoes and with harissa (homemade), roasted zucchini and sumac.
+Using a recipe from Flipboard, Tm made a classic Georgian Bread with cheese and egg, then put his own style into two others: onion/anchovy jam and roasted tomatoes and with harissa (homemade), roasted zucchini and sumac.

 FROM OUR GARDEN

-Had to severely cut back the backyard planter today because stuff I could never grow in Florida like mint, cilantro, basil and thyme go CRAZY here.
-Made a tincture of four cups of densely packed mint and dried a cup of Mexican oregano.
+Herbs that we could never grow in Florida like mint, cilantro, basil and thyme go CRAZY here.
+Tom made a tincture mint and oregano (four cups of densely packed mint and one cup of dried Mexican oregano).
 Then made a liter of Tepache/cilantro vinegar.

 The one thing you never, EVER want to do is spill mint tincture.
 So intensely green it looks brown in the photo.
 It stained my chinous, stainless steel sink and funnel in less than two minutes!

 When life gives you basil this sexy, you make Hazelnut/Idiazabal pesto and why not make some spinach dip for Tiffany while you are at it.

 Tom canned some Harrisa spice paste and spicy tamarind sauce.
 If he dies, the pantry is full, and I will survive until I find another man to cook for me.

 If your veggies are going bad in the fridge, it’s time to make them into salsa.
 Roast in the oven or on a plancha, then place in a Vitamix blender and make salsa.
 We roast tomatillos, onions, garlic and jalapenos for our salsa verde.